ToolYu/ToolYu/README.md

 - 🎓 **Master’s student in Data Science at NYU**

 - ⚡ **Projects & Experience**:
-  - **RA at Stern**: Developed a web scraping pipeline, a LinkedIn sentiment analysis tool, and an image analytics solution
+  - **Research Assistant at Stern**: Developed a web scraping pipeline, a LinkedIn sentiment analysis tool, and an image analytics solution
   - **Quant Intern at Tenbagger Capital**: Built a **Barra-based risk attribution model** to assess AI-focused stock portfolios and enhance risk management strategies
   - **Rockstar Datathon**: Built a **player retention prediction model** for GTA Online, using synthetic data